-The Articles provide for a mandatory retirement age of seventy (70) years for directors of the Company pursuant to special resolutions passed at the 2003 Annual General and Special Meeting of Shareholders.
+The Articles provide for a mandatory retirement age of 70 years for directors of the Company pursuant to special resolutions passed at the 2003 Annual General and Special Meeting of Shareholders.
 Directors will be required to vacate the office of director and any officer's position at the first general meeting after reaching such age.
-All of the directors are below age 70.
+All of the directors are below age 70 with the exception of Mr. Joseph Imparato, who will vacate his office of director at the Annual General Meeting to be held on May 12, 2016.

-The following chart discloses the name, place of residence and office of each officer of CUC as of December 31, 2014.
+The following table discloses the name, place of residence and office of each officer of CUC as of December 31, 2015.
 Each executive officer has held the office indicated opposite his/her respective name as noted below:

-Name and Municipality of Residence Office
+Name and Residence Office

 J.F.
 Richard Hew, Grand Cayman, Cayman President & Chief Executive Officer

 Islands

 Letitia T. Lawrence, Grand Cayman, Cayman Vice-President Finance & Chief Financial

 Islands Officer and Company Secretary (1)

 David C. Watler, Grand Cayman, Cayman Vice-President Transmission & Distribution

 Islands (2)

-Andrew E. Small, Grand Cayman, Cayman Vice-President Production (3)

-Islands